sumn2u/learn-javascript/en/functions/closures.md

 Closures can be both a powerful tool and a potential source of memory leaks if not used wisely.
 Therefore, it's crucial to grasp the concept and use it judiciously in your JavaScript code.

 ---

-Feel free to customize and expand this chapter as needed for your project.
-This should provide a solid introduction to closures for your readers.